 Social Selling Index Calculator

-What Is the Social Selling Index (SSI)?
+What Is the Social Selling Index?

 LinkedIn breaks your social selling index score into four equally weighted pillars.
 Each contributes up to 25 points.